-The Project Leader should arrange a kick-off meeting (either face-to-face, virtual or hybrid meeting) with all consortium partners (if applicable).
+The Project Leader should arrange a kick-off meeting (either face-to-face or virtual) with all consortium partners.
 The kick-off meeting should take place no later than one month after the actual start date of the project.
-The Project Leader should invite the contact persons from EIT Community (belonging to the KIC who is coordinating their grant) and their delegated mentors2 to their kick-off meeting, who will provide a short presentation and answer any questions from the consortium.
+The Project Leader should invite the contact persons from EIT Urban Mobility (both their contact in the Thematic Area and in PMO - Programme Management Office) to their kick-off meeting, who will provide a short presentation and answer any questions from the consortium.